 To determine the amount of financial aid a student can receive, the school must first determine the Cost of Attendance.
-The Cost of Attendance is determined by the Office of Financial Aid and is different from the amount you pay for direct costs to the university.
+The Cost of Attendance is determined by the Financial Aid Office and is different from the amount you pay for direct costs to the university.
 Direct costs are those that you will be billed by the university Bursar's Office.
 The Cost of Attendance is different at each school.
-Additionally, you can see from the University of New Haven's Cost of Attendance for the 2013-2014 year
+Additionally, you can see from the University of New Haven's Cost of Attendance

 that estimated costs for a student living on-campus (Resident) are different from a student who is commuting, since a commuter student has different direct educational costs.
 For example, a commuter student is not charged for on-campus housing.

 A full listing of the undergraduate costs may be found on the Bursar's Office

 The UNH Financial Aid Office subtracts your EFC (results of your FAFSA) from the Cost of Attendance to determine a students “financial need”.